PhilK-7/agns-port/README.md

 from the original images again, you can e.g. execeute `bash align_all.sh`(it will take some minutes).
 It used Dlib to align face images to a 68-landmark pose.

+## Training
+There are already pretrained models provided in saved-models.
+If you want to train the face recognition models (VGG / OpenFace 10/143), go to `face_nets.py`.
+It has two functions to train those models from scratch, or also to continue training existing models.

+There is no guarantee to succeed at reaching your goal when training a deep learning model.
+It is highly non-deterministic, and different things can go wrong.
+In general, it is good practice to keep a validation set during training, verify model functionality by hand, and better train a model n times for x epochs, instead of training it for n * x epochs straight.
+Why?
+At least here in this code, the training and validation splits are different each time.
+This means each time, the alignment of data is different.

+Trained models can be loaded with `tf.keras.load_model`.
+The most popular save formats are .h5 and the Tensorflow format (recognized by .index / .data-... endings).
+Some models, particularly those that use custom implemented layers that receive extra parameters, need to be loaded with explicitly given custom objects to be restored.

 ## Execution

+...
+Also take note that content plotted with Matplotlib remotely will show up in the SciView of PyCharm Pro.